Fire Force: Anime

-A second season was announced in December 2019, and it aired from July 4 to December 12, 2020.
-In May 2020, a promotional video for the second season was released.
-The second season was directed by Tatsuma Minamikawa (replacing Yuki Yase from the previous season).
-The second season ran for 24 episodes.
-The first opening theme is "SPARK-AGAIN", performed by Aimer, while the first ending theme is "ID", performed by Cider Girl.
-The second opening theme is "Torch of Liberty", performed by Kana-Boon, while the second ending theme is "Desire", performed by Pelican Fanclub.
+Following the finale of the first season, a second season was announced in December 2019.
+Tatsuma Minamikawa replaced Yuki Yase as director, while also serving series composition for the season.
+The second season aired from July 4 to December 12, 2020, on the Animeism programming block on MBS, TBS, BS-TBS, and other networks.
+The first opening theme song is "Spark-Again", performed by Aimer, while the first ending theme song is "ID", performed by Cider Girl.
+The second opening theme song is "Torch of Liberty", performed by Kana-Boon, while the second ending theme song is "Desire", performed by Pelican Fanclub.

 A third season was announced in May 2022.
+In July 2024 at Anime Expo, it was announced that the third and final season would air in two split cours, with the first cours aired from April 5 to June 21, 2025, and the second cours scheduled for January 9, 2026, on the Animeism programming block on MBS, TBS, CBC, and other networks.
+Sei Tsuguta replaced Tatsuma Minamikawa on series composition for the season, while the latter returns as series director.
+For the first cours, the opening theme song is "Tsuyobi" (強火), performed by Queen Bee, while the ending theme song is "Urusiren" (ウルサイレン), performed by Umeda Cypher.

-Funimation has licensed the series for streaming on FunimationNow.
+Funimation (later Crunchyroll) streamed the series on its now-defunct FunimationNow service.
 The series was simulcast in Southeast Asia on Aniplus Asia.
-On July 19, 2019, it was announced that Funimation's English dub of the series would premiere on Adult Swim's Toonami programming block on July 28, 2019.
-The second season premiered on Toonami on November 8, 2020, two weeks later than its original scheduled date.
+On July 19, 2019, it was announced that Funimation's English dub of the series would begin simulcasting on Adult Swim's Toonami programming block which aired from July 28, 2019, to February 2, 2020.
+The second season aired on the same programming block from November 8, 2020 (two weeks later than its original scheduled date) to May 9, 2021.